wapmorgan/PhpDeprecationDetector/README.md

 ```
 Usage:
-    phpcf [--target VERSION] [--max-size SIZE] [--exclude NAME] [--file-extensions EXT] FILES...
+    phpcf [--target VERSION] [--max-size SIZE] [--exclude NAME] [--file-extensions EXT] [--skip-checks CHECKS] FILES...
     phpcf --version

 Options:
   -v --version             Show version.
-  -t --target VERSION      Sets target php version. [default: 7.2]
+  -t --target VERSION      Change the target php version. [default: 7.3]
-  -e --exclude NAME        Sets excluded file or directory names for scanning.
-If need to pass few names, join it with comma.
+  -e --exclude NAME        Exclude files / directories for scanning.
+Pass a comma-separated list for multiple values.
-  -s --max-size SIZE       Sets max size of php file.
-If file is larger, it will be skipped. [default: 1mb]
+  -s --max-size SIZE       Skip files exceeding the max. size. [default: 1mb]
-     --file-extensions EXT Sets file extensions to be parsed. [default: php, phtml, php5]
+     --file-extensions EXT Only parse files with the given extension(s).
+Pass a comma-separated list for multiple values. [default: php, phtml, php5]
+     --skip-checks CHECKS  Skip all checks containing any of the given values.
+Pass a comma-separated list for multiple values.
 ```

 - By providing additional parameter `--target` you can specify version of PHP to perform less checks.
-Available target versions: 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2.
+Available target versions: 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, 7.2, 7.3.
 A larger version includes rules for checking from all previous.
-- By providing `--exclude` paramenter you can exclude specific folders or files from analyze.
+- By providing `--exclude` parameter you can exclude specific folders or files from analyze.
 For example, `--exclude vendor` will prevent checking third-party libraries.
+- By providing `--skip-checks` parameter you can exclude specific checks from analyze.
 - If your files has unusual extension, you can specify all exts by `--file-extensions` argument.
 By default, it uses `php`, `phtml` and `php5`.

 # Example of usage